20 Beauty Products Meghan Markle Swears By for a Princess-Like Glow

 Revitalash Advanced Eyelash Conditioner

-For long, luscious eyelashes, Markle uses Revitalas's Advanced Eyelash Conditioner.
+For long, luscious eyelashes, Markle uses Revitalash's Advanced Eyelash Conditioner.
 "I also use Revitalash on my eyelashes, and I swear they are as long as they could ever be," she told Allure.

 $55, at Nordstrom